cfengine/documentation/guide/latest-release/known-issues.markdown

 ### Enterprise software inventory is not out-of-the-box

-Software inventory is not out-of-the-box for reporing from the hub on other platforms than Debian, Ubuntu and Red Hat/CentOS.
+Software inventory is not out-of-the-box for reporting from the hub on other platforms than Debian, Ubuntu and Red Hat/CentOS.

 In order to add software inventory for other platforms,